acemod/ACE3/docs/wiki/framework/medical-framework.md

 ### 3.3 Adding new damage types
 To create a new damage type, create a new [damage type class](#43-acemedicalinjuries--damagetypes) and define a class within it for each type of wound you want it to be able to create.
 All the properties listed are optional and most can be left at their default values or tweaked to produce special behaviour, but you will probably want to change the `thresholds` and `weighting`.

-If you want to add custom wound handling, define the `woundsHandler` property and create a [handler function](#44-wound-handler-function).
+If you want to add custom wound handling, define the `woundHandlers` class and create a [handler function](#44-wound-handler-function).
+Your `woundHandlers` class may inherit from the default one to automatically add the default wound handlers to it.

 #### 3.3.1 Thresholds
 This entry is used to determine how many individual wounds that type of damage will create.
 Its format is: